 Let us now consider the spices and herbs.
 As with everything else, handling during preparation should be done with latex gloves and thorough hand washing afterwards to prevent the spice from coming in contact with the eye and causing irritation.

-Next comes the cooking sources.
-I really am not a big fan of propane cooking because its no different than using the kitchen oven.
+Next comes the cooking source.
+I really am not a big fan of propane cooking because it is no different than using the kitchen oven.
 Using charcoal and hardwoods imparts a truly distinct flavor to the foods you prepare.
 When we talk about fire we have to talk about lighter fluid.
 If you’re looking for a great way to singe your eyebrows and risk heat damage to your eyes such as burns and early cataracts, use a lot of the stuff and stand close to the fuel when you light it up.
 I never use the stuff and prefer a charcoal chimney to get my briquettes up and going.
-No flashback risk to my face, eyes and unprotected body parts, they heat up faster and there is no aftertaste from residual fluid in the cooker..
+No flashback risk to my face, eyes and unprotected body parts, they heat up faster and there is no aftertaste from residual lighter fluid in the cooker.

 If you need to increase the heat of your fire and the dampers are open, blowing air on the coals is a great way to increase the flame.
 If you stand real close and blow down on the coals you can even encourage some hot ash to fly up and hit you in the eye.
 The better choice is to blow air horizontally across the coals with a bellows or even the exhaust hose of your shop-vac.
 Just be careful you don’t blow too much or the ash will end up on your food.